Application history of 3D scanning: solving various tasks in real production facilities

 3D scanning technologies are great for learning and creativity.
-They create exact virtual copies of almost any object.
+They create exact virtual copies of almost any objects.
 These copies can be modified, combined, and used in real time in various fields of visual art, or transformed into new real objects with different properties and materials.

 Teachers of Russian art universities often ignore the potential of 3D modeling technologies.
 They consider only manual work to be truly creative.
 This prejudice restricts students (and in the future, artists) and does not allow them to take a broad look at the possibilities of the material and their own.
 In addition, there is a gap between the concept "in the head" and its implementation in practice.

 But there is a different approach in art circles.
-Ivan Kozitsyn, senior lecturer, shared his experience of using 3D models with us.Stieglitz Academy (formerly Mukhinka, one of the oldest art universities in Russia).
+Ivan Kozitsyn, a senior lecturer at the Stieglitz Academy (formerly Mukhinka, one of the oldest art universities in Russia), shared his experience of using 3D models in his work with us.
 His methodology shows that 3D scanning of prototypes and their computer modification simplify and accelerate the creative process.
 The master creates 3D models using a RangeVision 3D scanner, and his students produce finished products using CNC machines and 3D printers.

 A work of decorative and applied art is created in several stages.
 First, a problem is posed, and a conceptual solution is sought for it.
 Any concept needs to be embodied in the material so that the master can visualize and refine it or even radically rework it before creating the final version.
 Artists call such a "probe" a protomodel.